JiaweiZhuang/CS205_final_project/README.md

 Interestingly, for N_MPI*n_omp=32, we have tested 4 cases (N_MPI,n_omp) = (32,1), (16,2), (8,4) or (4,8), and all of them have almost the same speed.
 [(see the exact time use in the last cell)](https://github.com/JiaweiZhuang/CS205_final_project/blob/master/Timing_Results/plot_timing.ipynb)

+# Computational Platforms and Software Libraries

+## Amazon EC2 cloud computing environment

+Although MPI programs typically run on local HPC facilities like Harvard's Odyssey, we found that MPI jobs at small-to-medium-scales (e.g. < 64 cores) can also run very efficiently on cloud platforms like Amazon EC2.
+This gives us great flexibility in requesting computational resources, so that we can finish simulations very quickly without worrying about job pending on Odyssey.

+The instance we use for the timing tests is cc2.8xlarge [(see detailed cpuinfo)](Timing_Results/info/cpu).
+In the Amazon console, it is said to have 64 "virtual" CPUs.
+However, it actually only contains 32 physical CPUs as shown by the "lscpu" command.

+We have installed various software libraries to facilitate our K-mean application.
+An AMI is made public in the so that others can also run our codes directly without installing those libraries on their own.
+Search for "ami-3f79ef29" or  "GCC_NetCDF_MPI_Conda_04162017" in the N. Virginia region.

+## The OpenMPI library

+## The NetCDF4 library for data I/O

 # Applications